Skip to content

 If you rely on foundation grants forever, you die when the grant cycle ends.
 Every civic tech startup that depended on foundation money followed the same arc: launch, pilot, lose funding, shut down.

 So the question isn't just "how do we make money?"
-It's: how do we fund civic infrastructure in a way that doesn't compromise its integrity, doesn't exclude residents, and doesn't depend on any single funding source?
+It's: how do you fund civic infrastructure in a way that doesn't compromise its integrity, doesn't exclude residents, and doesn't depend on any single funding source?

-What Does It Actually Cost?
+What Does Civic Coordination Infrastructure Cost?

-Per-Jurisdiction Costs (Pilot Scale)
+Per-Jurisdiction Costs

-Component Provider Monthly cost
+Component Role Monthly cost

-Civic data storage Supabase (PostgreSQL + pgvector) ~$25
+Civic data storage PostgreSQL + pgvector ~$25

-Relay storage Supabase (separate instance) ~$25
+Relay storage Coordination database ~$25

-MCP server Modal (serverless) ~$2-5
+MCP server Serverless query handling ~$2-5

-Relay compute Modal (serverless) ~$2-5
+Relay compute Serverless coordination ~$2-5

-Vector indexing Modal (GPU, on-demand) ~$5-10
+Vector indexing GPU, on-demand ~$5-10

-Blob storage (PDFs, audio) Cloudflare R2 ~$1-3
+Blob storage PDFs, audio ~$1-3

-AI API calls Anthropic / OpenAI ~$5-10
+AI API calls Resident drafting/chat ~$5-10

 Total per jurisdiction ~$65-80/month